GERD: Esophageal Erosion and Ulcers

 - Avoid foods that make your symptoms worse.
 These may include chocolate, mint, alcohol, pepper, spicy foods, high-fat foods, or drinks with caffeine in them, such as tea, coffee, colas, or energy drinks.
 If your symptoms are worse after you eat a certain food, you may want to stop eating it to see if your symptoms get better.

-- If you have GERD symptoms at night, raise the head of your bed 6 to 8 inches by putting the frame on blocks or placing a foam wedge under the head of your mattress.
+- If you have GERD symptoms while trying to sleep, raise the head of your bed 6 to 8 inches by putting the frame on blocks or placing a foam wedge under the head of your mattress.
 (Adding extra pillows does not work.)

 - Do not wear tight clothing around your middle.